Is your character alone in the world

 - Happens on Monk, after a Jerk Ass jokes about the title character's wife's death, Monk watches their Wedding Video alone.

-- In one episode of Hannah Montana, Miley watches a family Christmas from when her mom was still alive.
+- In one episode of Hannah Montana, Miley watches a family Christmas from when her mom was still alive before she undergoes a throat surgery that might leave her never being able to sing again.

 - The ending of "I Don't Remember Mama" from The Nanny.
 Coupled with a heartwarming moment when Gracie finally remembers her.